zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 However, EF Core is relatively very fast as well.
 The question about which ORM is the best for you should be more about if you want to write most of your SQL query (Dapper) or if you prefer to write LINQ and have EF Core write the SQL query for you.

+For a better comparisons, see [Dapper vs Entity Framework (EF6 or EF Core)](https://www.learndapper.com/dapper-vs-entity-framework)

 ## How does Dapper work?